Computer Task Group (NASDAQ:CTG) Issues FY 2022 Earnings Guidance

 Institutional Trading of Computer Task Group

-A number of institutional investors and hedge funds have recently made changes to their positions in the company.
-Dimensional Fund Advisors LP lifted its holdings in shares of Computer Task Group by 1.0% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 964,872 shares of the information technology services provider’s stock worth $9,427,000 after acquiring an additional 9,413 shares during the period.
-Vanguard Group Inc. lifted its holdings in shares of Computer Task Group by 27.3% during the 1st quarter.
-Vanguard Group Inc. now owns 846,388 shares of the information technology services provider’s stock worth $8,269,000 after acquiring an additional 181,316 shares during the period.
-Finally, State Street Corp lifted its holdings in shares of Computer Task Group by 2.8% during the 1st quarter.
-State Street Corp now owns 58,271 shares of the information technology services provider’s stock worth $569,000 after acquiring an additional 1,586 shares during the period.
+Several institutional investors and hedge funds have recently bought and sold shares of the business.
+Dimensional Fund Advisors LP increased its stake in shares of Computer Task Group by 1.0% during the first quarter.
+Dimensional Fund Advisors LP now owns 964,872 shares of the information technology services provider’s stock worth $9,427,000 after purchasing an additional 9,413 shares during the period.
+Vanguard Group Inc. increased its stake in shares of Computer Task Group by 27.3% during the first quarter.
+Vanguard Group Inc. now owns 846,388 shares of the information technology services provider’s stock worth $8,269,000 after purchasing an additional 181,316 shares during the period.
+Finally, State Street Corp increased its stake in shares of Computer Task Group by 2.8% during the first quarter.
+State Street Corp now owns 58,271 shares of the information technology services provider’s stock worth $569,000 after purchasing an additional 1,586 shares during the period.
 Institutional investors own 53.00% of the company’s stock.

 Computer Task Group, Incorporated, together with its subsidiaries, offers information and technology services in North America, South America, Western Europe, and India.
 It operates through three segments: North America IT Solutions and Services, Europe IT Solutions and Services, and Non-Strategic Technology Services.